Nyame-Wolf/movie-app/README.md

 ## Getting Started

-**This is.** [@rominana](https://github.com/rominana) and [@githubhandle](https://github.com/Nyame-Wolf)**Module2 Vanilla Javascript Capstone project**
+**This is.** [@rominana](https://github.com/rominana) and [@githubhandle](https://github.com/Nyame-Wolf) Module2 Vanilla Javascript Capstone project.
-**It uses the [tvmaze Api](https://api.tvmaze.com/shows) to list shows.
+**It uses the [tvmaze Api](https://api.tvmaze.com) to list shows.
 It has a comment popup which displays the show summary,image,number of comments and the comments also as well as a form to add comments.
 It also displays the number of shows displayed, as well as the number of likes a show has received.
 The comment popup and the likes use the [involvement api](https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270) provided by microverse.**

 To get a local copy up and running follow these simple example steps.